eilvelia/tdl/README.md

 ##### `client.connect()` -> Promise -> Void

-This API is provided by tdl, you can use this API to initialize and connect your client with Telegram.
+You can use this API to initialize and connect your client with Telegram.

 ```js
 await client.connect()